jeremiemeunier/utility/paon/readme.md

 **How does paon.js work ?**

-It's very simple, just follow the following HTML structure and paon will do the rest :D. A CSS sheet is available so you don't have to style yourself or at least have a base.
+It's very simple, just follow the following HTML structure and paon will do the rest 😀.
+A CSS sheet is available so you don't have to style yourself or at least have a base.

 **HTML Structure**